 Your kids could also research what types of weapons were available then and how those weapons actually worked.
 Check out the Technology section in the Davy & the Alamo Unit Study for more information about flintlock rifles used in the early 1800s.

 Next, most movies take a lot of literary licenses and aren’t 100% accurate.
 Use those as an opportunity to discuss with your kids what really happened IRL as well as how a director’s or producer’s bias affects the film’s portrayal of the events.

 Opinion and Research Based Writing

 Study American History with Movies: Vetted Lists

 These following movie lists are vetted for appropriateness for high school students (ages 14 and above).
 Some of the movies are rated R, mostly for violence, and they are noted.

 There are several movies on this list produced by Disney, which would be appropriate for all members of your family (these are labeled as well).
 They are “older” Disney movies.

-Parents should preview any movie that they feel is questionable for their children.
-Because every family is different, what’s right for one, might not be for another.
+I recommend that you preview any movie that you feel is questionable for you children.
+Because every family is different, what’s right for yours, might not be for another.

 I have not included documentaries or docudramas, only fictionalized accounts of actual events or times.